-If you’ve ever taken a crack at storytelling, you know a story can be told in different ways.
-It can be told by a narrator, by a character, or by several characters.
-It can be told in first-person narration, or second, or third.
+If you’ve ever taken a crack at storytelling, you know a story can be told by a narrator, by a character, or by several characters.
+It can be told in first-person narration, or second person, or third.

 I went downstairs, where my brother was waiting.
 He never trusted me to take care of these things on my own.
 He always checked up, held my hand, guided me like I was a child.
 It was infuriating.
 He said, “Are you ready?”